frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 * [Posh-SSH](https://github.com/darkoperator/Posh-SSH)
 * Root Access to ESXi hosts

-The VMware PowerCLI script primarily interfaces with the virtually infrastructure via a connection to the VMware vCenter server.
+The VMware PowerCLI script primarily interfaces with the virtual infrastructure via a connection to the VMware vCenter Server.
 A connection (Connect-VIServer) with the proper level of certificates must be in place before executing these scripts.
-The script does not initiate any connect session itself, it assumes this is already in-place.
+The script does not initiate any connect session itself.
+It assumes this is already in-place.

 As the script extracts information from the VMkernel Sys Info Shell ([VSI Shell](https://www.virtuallyghetto.com/2010/08/what-is-vmware-vsish.html))  the script uses Posh-SSH to log into ESXi host of choice and extracts the data from the VSI Shell for further processing.
-The Posh-SSH module needs to be installed before running the PCIe-to-NUMAMapping scripts, the script does not install Posh-SSH itself.
-This module can be installed by running the following command Install-Module -Name Posh-SSH (Admin rights required).
+The Posh-SSH module needs to be installed before running the PCIe-NUMA-Locality scripts, the script does not install Posh-SSH itself.
+This module can be installed by running the following command 'Install-Module -Name Posh-SSH' (Admin rights required).
 More information can be found at https://github.com/darkoperator/Posh-SSH

-To execute a vanish command via the SSH session, root access is required.
-It might be possible to use SUDO but this has functionality has not been included in the script (yet).
-The script uses Posh-SSH keyboard-interactive authentication method and presents a windows that allows you to enter your root credentials securely.
+Root access is required to execute a vanish command via the SSH session.
+It might be possible to use SUDO, but this has functionality has not been included in the script (yet).
+The script uses Posh-SSH keyboard-interactive authentication method and presents a screen that allows you to enter your root credentials securely.

 <p align="center">
 <img src="images/03-PCIe-NUMA-Locality-GPU-Secure-Login-via-Posh-SSH.png">